Dodes'ka-den: Plot

-Ryotaro, a hairbrush maker by trade, is saddled with supporting many children whom his unfaithful wife Misao has conceived in different adulterous affairs, but is wholeheartedly devoted to them.
-There also appear a pair of drunken day laborers (Masuda and Kawaguchi) who engage in wife-swapping, only to return to their own wives the next day as though nothing has happened.
-A stoic, bleak man named Hei is frequented by Ocho who appears to be his ex-wife, and he watches emotionless as she takes care of his domestic chores.
-At the opposite end of the spectrum is Shima.
-Shima, a man with a tic, is always defending his outwardly unpleasant and bullying wife, and flies into a rage when friends criticize her.
-A beggar and his son live in a derelict car, a Citroen 2CV.
-While the father is preoccupied with daydreams of owning a magnificent home, the boy dies tragically of food poisoning.
-A girl (Katsuko) is raped by her alcoholic uncle and becomes pregnant, and in a fit of irrationality stabs a boy at the liquor shop who has tender feelings for her not having any other way to vent her emotional turmoil.
-When her uncle is confronted as a suspect for this abusive act, he decides to gather his meager belongings and flee from the town barely one step ahead of the investigation.
-Tanba the chasework silversmith is a sage figure, who disarms a youth swinging a katana sword, and allows a burglar to rob him of his money.
+Ryotaro, a hairbrush maker by trade, is saddled with supporting many children whom his unfaithful wife Misao has conceived in different adulterous affairs, but he is wholeheartedly devoted to them.
+A pair of drunken day laborers (Masuda and Kawaguchi) engage in wife-swapping, only to return to their own wives the next day as though nothing has happened.
+A stoic, bleak man named Hei is frequently visited by Ocho, who appears to be his ex-wife, and he watches emotionless as she does his domestic chores.
+It is eventually revealed that she cheated on him and returned, wracked with guilt; he does not forgive her.
+At the opposite end of the spectrum is Shima, a man with a tic who is always defending his outwardly unpleasant and bullying wife.
+He flies into a rage when friends criticize her and says that she's always been there for him.
+A beggar and his son live in a derelict car, a Citroën 2CV.
+While the father is preoccupied with daydreams of owning a magnificent home, the boy dies tragically of food poisoning and his father's neglect.
+He buries his son's cremated remains with Tanba's help, still keeping up the fantasy that the grave is a swimming pool built for his son to enjoy.
+Katsuko, a mute girl, is raped by her alcoholic uncle and becomes pregnant, and in a fit of irrationality stabs Okabe, a boy who works at the liquor shop who has tender feelings for her, not having any other way to vent her emotional turmoil.
+When her uncle is confronted as a suspect for this abusive act, he flees town.
+Okabe recovers and forgives Katsuko when she apologizes to him, his warmth toward her undaunted.
+Tanba the chasework silversmith is a sage figure who shows kindness to the people of the town, disarming a youth swinging a katana sword with understanding words and helping a burglar who broke into his house, first by giving him money and later denying to police that a robbery occurred.

-After exploring the set-backs and anguish which surrounds many of the families in this indigent community, along with the dreams of escape which many of them support to maintain at least a superficial level of calm, the film comes full circle returning to Rokuchan.
-As the film ends Rokuchan is again seen preparing to board his imaginary train tram and serve his community of passengers as best he can.
+After exploring the setbacks and anguish that surround many of the indigent characters, along with the dreams of escape that many of them support to maintain at least a superficial level of calm, the film comes full circle, returning to Roku-chan as he returns home, takes his imaginary tram conductor hat off, and hangs it up.